 No one knows the effects of high altitude better than indigenous people.
 Coca is the best natural medicine to combat altitude sickness.
 It was even considered sacred because of its curative powers and is still used in the same way now as it was in the time of the Incas.
 It contains iron, vitamins A, B1, B2, and calcium, among other nutrients.
 Coca makes it easier for your bloodstream to absorb oxygen, suppresses hunger, combats fatigue, headaches and can ease your stomach.
 If you don’t feel like chewing leaves (which can be bitter and numb your mouth), you can try drinking coca tea, which is most commonly found in the lobby of hotels in Cusco.

 HOW MANY PEOPLE ARE THERE PER GROUP?

-The maximum group size is 8 persons.
-Usually our groups are between 2-6 persons.
+The maximum group size is 8 people.
+Usually, our groups are between 2-6 people.
 Orange Nation specializes in SMALL and PRIVATE groups and provides personalized service.

 HOW MANY COOKS/PORTERS FOR THE GROUP?

 You will have 1 cook per group.
 The number of porters depends on the size of the group.
 For a group of 2 trekkers, there will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.